minprog/platforms/django/lectures/js/index.md

     let heading = document.querySelector('h1');

 to extract a heading.
-Then, to manipulate the element we’ve recently found, we can change its `innerHTML` property:
+Then, to manipulate the element we've recently found, we can change its `innerHTML` property:

     heading.innerHTML = `Goodbye!`;

 Just as in Python, we can also take advantage of [conditions](https://www.w3schools.com/js/js_if_else.asp) in JavaScript.
-For example, let’s say rather than always changing our header to `Goodbye!`, we wish to toggle back and forth between `Hello!` and `Goodbye!`.
+For example, let's say rather than always changing our header to `Goodbye!`, we wish to toggle back and forth between `Hello!` and `Goodbye!`.
 Our page might then look something like the one below.
 Notice that in JavaScript, we use `===` as a stronger comparison between two items which also checks that the objects are of the same type.
 We typically want to use `===` whenever possible.

     <!DOCTYPE html>
     <html lang="en">